 Simple Side Partings for Kids

 Let’s take a step back and go back to basics.
 Short haircut styles, right?
 Side partings are one of the easiest methods of styling your hair!
 Your hair parting can be really obvious, or barely there.
-Here’s 3 examples.
+Here are 3 examples.

 28. Not-So-Obvious Parting